baires/SASS-Fancy-3D-buttons/README.md

 ## SASS Fancy 3D buttons

-A very simple but powerfull SASS recipe to create trendy CSS3 buttons.
+A very simple but powerful SASS recipe to create trendy CSS3 on the fly.

 ##Demo